Hesperian Health Guides

 artemisinin-based combination therapy (ACT) (artesunate, artemether, wormwood)

-Depending on the region, chloroquine or other malaria medicines may no longer work to treat falciparum malaria.
+Depending on the region, chloroquine or other malaria medicines may no longer work to against falciparum malaria.
 Instead, use ACT (Artemisinin-based Combination Therapy) medicines.
 Find out from local health authorities which of the ACT medicines work in your area.

 How to use: